Semi-supervised Learning with Deterministic Labeling and Large Margin Projection: SSL with Deterministic Labeling and Large Margin Projection

 \subsection{DaLaLA With Multi-metric Learning}

-For a large scale dataset with many classes, the mixmodal (that is, a cluster may contain samples of different classes) and multimodal (that is, samples of a class may form several clusters) phenomenon exist.
+For a large scale dataset with many classes, the mixmodal (that is, a cluster may contain samples of different classes) and multimodal (that is, samples of a class may form several clusters) situations usually exist.
 In this case, just one metric may not be adequate to capture the non-linear mapping between features and the label.
 Therefore, a multi-metric learning framework for DeLaLA is designed to learn multiple metrics for different subtrees (Algorithm \ref{alg:MMDeLaLA}).
 Because a subtree is indeed a local structure to reflect a particular mode of the samples, so the overall accuracy of classification is enhanced by exploiting this local structure, as demonstrated in the experiment studies.
+This approach shares the similar idea with \cite{hu2022multi}.